 The Outpost

 CONSTRUCTION PHOTO The service wing houses the garage, gym, and office tower.
-The tower has a roof deck at the very top.
-Large rocks were dug up on site to be used for landings for the many doors that open the house to the natural surroundings.
+At the top of the tower is an observation deck.
+Large rocks were gathered on site to be used as landings and step-downs for the many doors that open the house to the natural surroundings.
 The areas of the site disturbed by construction will be reclaimed by seeding it with native grasses and wildflowers.

 The Outpost

 View from the courtyard looking toward the office tower and observation deck.
-The large orange panel is an overhead door that allows the garage space to be converted into a covered outdoor party space that spills onto the courtyard.
+The large orange panel is an overhead door that allows the garage space to be converted into a covered outdoor party space that engages the courtyard.

 The Outpost

 Utility room employs same walnut cabinetry as the rest of the house.
 There is a framed needlepoint on the counter that reads, "WARNING: This is proof that I have the patience to stab something 1000 times."
-Stairs lead to an upstairs office and roof decks.
+The stairs lead to an upstairs office and roof decks.

 The Outpost